Ruff Ruff! My name is Mya

 |Size:||Med.
 26-60 lbs (12-27 kg)||Sex:||Female|

 Hi, my name is Mya!
 My foster mom said she saw me on something called the “urgent” list put out by some volunteers at the shelter that I was dropped off at by my previous owners.
 She said she saw my eyes and knew she had to save me.
 She said it was really close, but the awesome people at AAT stepped in and that is how I am alive today.
 My foster mom said that I am one of the best decisions she has ever made because she knows that I am going to make an amazing addition to someone’s family.
-I am not too big and not too small, I am just right at about 59 lbs.
-I am healthy, I walk on a leash perfectly, I LOVE to go on car rides and will sit wherever you let me sit, I love to give and get attention (and I will even let you use me as a pillow), I gently take treats (like the lady I am), and I know basic commands (sit, stay, come, even shake).
+I am not too big and not too small, I am just right at about 60 lbs.
+I am healthy, I walk on a leash perfectly, I LOVE to go on car rides, I love to give and get attention (and I will even let you use me as a pillow), I gently take treats (like the lady I am).
+My foster mom also tells people I have good doggy manners and that I know sit, stay, come, down, off, shake and roll over.
 My foster mom tells me that I am simply adorable and that I am such a lady.
-I do have two foster sisters (they are pit bull/pit bull mix) and we all get along for the most part, but sometimes I have to verbally remind them that I am still a little nervous and getting used to my new surroundings.
-I am getting there with the help of my foster mom, she says we just have to all be patient and calm and it will take time.
+I do have two foster sisters (my foster mom calls us The Pretty Pittie Committee) and we all get along and snuggle and play.
+I like it here with my foster family, but I would really LOVE to find my forever family.

 If you think Mya could be your FUR-EVER dog, please fill out an adoption application today at http://www.animalalliesoftexas.org/adoption-application/ .
 Mya is waiting!